WantClue/nmap-data-extraction/README.md

 # Example nmap scan

 To have an xml file that would be able to be read by this python parser this is some example I used to get the appropiate results
+Keep in mind that you need to change the ip range you want to change appropiate.

 ```
 nmap -p 1-25000 --script vulners -O -sV -oX scan_result_3.xml --reason 10.0.10.0/24